Are You Optimizing Your Images?

 2. Speeds Up Load Times

 Slow load times kill your web traffic.
 Your website’s bounce rate is the percentage of visitors that enter and then leave your site without continuing to view other pages.
 If users are clicking away before your home page even loads (because it’s taking too long), then you can kiss a healthy bounce rate goodbye.
 A high bounce rate will also cannibalize your SEO ranking.
 Optimized images mean faster load times which leads to a lower bounce rate, better traffic, and higher rankings.

 3. Aides Indexing

 The more information crawlers can extract from your website, the more information is stored in their indexes which are then directed to match user searches.
 If your optimized image is indexed and then considered relevant to a particular search, you have a higher likelihood of users discovering that image and the rest of your website.
 Search engines exist to provide the best possible answer to user searches, show them you have those answers by making your images drive traffic to your content.

 4. Utilizes Visual Search

 The last few years have seen a powerful rise in visual search as a tool for marketers and businesses.
 Google estimates that 50% of today’s online marketplace is driven by image content.
 Users rely on image search results to answer their questions and to gather ideas.
 How often have you been searching for a solution to a problem and clicked on Google Images rather than waste time clicking through a long list of links?
 Capitalize on this opportunity and reach new audiences.
-Optimizing your images means they have a higher chance of showing up on those image result pages.
+Image optimization means they will have a higher chance of showing up on those image result pages.